- The SPGS journey

 Beyond the classroom, students can explore an extensive list of co-curricular activities and discover new hobbies.
 Many students choose to join sports teams and music ensembles and to take part in drama performances and debating competitions.
 Clubs and societies include the formal and informal, the traditional and innovative.

-From Gardening Club to Knit and Natter, Tech and Textiles to Cover to Cover, there are activities available to suit every interest and opportunities for all students to get involved, regardless of previous skill or experience.
-Events such as the MIV (Year 7) disco and UIV (Year 8) film night encourage students to relax and enjoy some downtime.
+From Junior Economics Club to Plant Captains, Japanese Club to Creative Coding, there are activities available to suit every interest and opportunities for all students to get involved, regardless of previous skill or experience.
+Events such as the MIV (Year 7) Party and UIV (Year 8) Movie Night encourage students to relax and enjoy some downtime.
 A vibrant co-curricular life also teaches younger students how to manage their time effectively, laying the building blocks for success in the older years.

 Lower School students also experience an enriching programme of trips and visits.
-In the MIV (Year 7) we have a programme of day trips, for example visiting Rochester for history or the Wetlands Centre for science.
-School trips increase in length in the second year; the language exchanges to Bonn for German and to Marseilles for French last one week, and in the Easter holidays the Classics department also run our very successful week-long residential trip to Pompeii.
+In the MIV (Year 7) we have a programme of day trips, for example visiting Bletchley Park and the Jewish Museum London, as well as a theatre trip to a matinee show.
+School trips increase in length in the second year; as well as further day trips, students can participate in one-week language exchange visits to Bonn for German and to Marseilles for French, and in the Easter holidays the Classics department also runs our very successful week-long residential trip to Pompeii.
 These trips and visits introduce students to new perspectives and encourage resilience and independence, preparing students to take on new challenges in the Middle School.

 There is no better way to get to know a school than by taking a look around.
 Visit us to explore the school for yourself and discover some of our Paulinas’ favourite spots, from The Marble, the lively entrance hall situated at the heart of the school, to The Great Hall, home of assemblies, concerts, art exhibitions and more.Visit us